tomnz/scroll-phat-hd-go/README.md

-# Scroll PHAT HD Go library
+# Scroll pHAT HD Go library

-Provides a Go implementation for interfacing with Pimoroni's [Scroll pHAT HD product](https://shop.pimoroni.com/products/scroll-phat-hd).
+Provides a Go implementation for interfacing with Pimoroni's [Scroll pHAT HD](https://shop.pimoroni.com/products/scroll-phat-hd).

 The top-level library provides a lot of the same functionality as the reference [Python library](http://docs.pimoroni.com/scrollphathd/), including: